steven-klein/portfolio/docs/resume.md

 # Summary

-An experienced full stack developer who’s equally comfortable developing on the frontend or backend, collaborating with others on design and strategies, discussing solutions with clients, and deploying products.
-When I’m not actively engaged in projects I’m refining my development process.
-I’m seeking out a role where my experience and existing skills can make a direct contribution as quickly as possible, but also provides me with new challenges to continue to grow as a developer.
-I’m looking forward to working with talented individuals across the entire stack where I hope to be as inspirational to them as they surely will be to me.
+As an experienced full stack developer, I’m equally comfortable developing on the frontend and backend, collaborating with others on design and strategies, discussing solutions with stakeholders, and deploying products.
+When I’m not actively engaged in projects I’m refining my development process, refactoring for efficiency, and researching new tools.
+I’m seeking out a role where my experience and existing skills can make a direct contribution as quickly, but also provide me with new challenges to continue to grow as a developer and a leader.

 # Experience

+__Ars Technica/Condé Nast / _Lead Developer___
+February 2013 - June 2017,  Remote

+* Develop on and maintain across the stack of the platform’s applications and infrastructure.
+* Collaborate with the Creative Director on composing modular responsive content components.
+* Contribute to and refactor existing applications for modern patterns, bug fixes, and features.
+* Design and maintain the CI/CD pipelines and deployment strategies.
+* Develop containerized workflows and application environments for deployment.
+* Review peer contributions to the code base and approve pull requests.
+* Continuously deploy and manage the infrastructure via infrastructure as code strategies.
+* Manage web application firewalls and develop mitigation strategies for DDoS attacks.
+* Respond to user, staff, and corporate stakeholder feedback and requests.
+* Pitch concepts and features for increased user engagement and monetization on the platforms.

 __Breakstation Creative / _Director of Web Development___
-February 2013 - Present,  Nashville, TN
+February 2013 - June 2017,  Nashville, TN

 * Work with team members and clients on multiple web based projects across the entire stack.
 * Develop build tools, libraries,  and deployment strategies.